olivia-lin/olivia-lin.github.io/about.md

 I have strong passion about the filed of data science and artificial intelligence because I think these are powerful tools to make the world and people’s life better.
 As myself a fast learner and problem solver, I enjoy exploring and learning new things so I always keep updating my skillsets.

-I was born and raised in China, and went to the North America senven years ago.

-I love arts and architectures.
-My favourite artists are Monet and Morisot.
+I was born and raised in China, and went to the North America senven years ago as an exchange student.
+I love traveling, arts, and architectures.
+My favourite museum is The Art Institute of Chicago and my favourite artists are Monet and Morisot.
+I am also a vlogger in my leisure time.

 <br/>
 ## Skill Set